fabifri/amavis-quarantine-report/README.md

 ## Credits

-This work was inspired by https://github.com/le1ca/spam-report, which unfortunately did not have the ability for users to release emails from quarantine.
+This work was inspired by https://github.com/le1ca/spam-report, which unfortunately did not have the ability for users to release quarantined emails.

 ## About